telerik/xaml-docs/controls/radentityframeworkdatasource/entityframework-mvvm.md

 # MVVM Usage

-This article shows how to create a database using the code first approach and display data with the help of RadEntityFrameworkDataSource and RadGridView.
+This article shows how to create a database using the code-first approach and display data with the help of RadEntityFrameworkDataSource and RadGridView.

 >important Before proceeding with this tutorial, you should follow the "Entity Framework" MSDN articles including the [Code First to a New Database](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/workflows/new-database) one.